php-fig/www.php-fig.org/faq/index.markdown

 developing systems with the frameworks are all of equal importance.

-## I use [FRAMEWORK X] which is a voting member, yet I’ve never heard about the PHP-FIG until now.
+## <a id="i-use-framework-x-which-is-a-voting-member-yet-ive-never-heard-about-the-php-fig-until-now-how-are-they-representing-their-community"></a>I use [FRAMEWORK X] which is a voting member, yet I’ve never heard about the PHP-FIG until now.
 How are they representing their community?

 Framework developers have a multitude of factors to consider when planning the roadmap for their products and they need to take their community into account